Frequently Asked Questions

 If you need to cancel your appointment, please call our As You Are Support Team at 866-219-8595 to reschedule.
 We require a 48 hour notification.
 Please consider our Appointment Scheduling Policy.

 Great question!
-Yes!
+The video conferencing software has the ability to host up to three individuals for your virtual appointments.
 We understand that parents or other caregivers may want to be a part of the appointment and evaluation conversations, but may not be able to be in the same location.
 Specific instructions on how to join the virtual appointment in two different locations will be shared once the appointment is scheduled.

 Once you schedule the initial appointment, you’ll receive an email from us with instructions on how to create your Athena Patient Portal account.
 The patient portal gives you access to information related to your services with As You Are.
 You’ll be able to see upcoming appointments, messages from the As You Are team, appointment notes and even recent test results.
 We recommend that you create your account before your child’s first visit.